-B.5 State whether any point on the agenda of the General Shareholders' Meetings during the year has not been approved by the shareholders for any reason.
+B.5 Indicate whether any point on the agenda of the General Shareholders' Meetings during the year was not approved by the shareholders for any reason.

-B.6 State if the Articles of Association contain any restrictions requiring a minimum number of shares to attend General Shareholders' Meetings, or on distance voting:
+B.6 Indicate whether the articles of association contain any restrictions requiring a minimum number of shares to attend General Shareholders' Meetings, or to vote remotely:

-B.7 State whether it has been established that certain decisions other than those established by law exist that entail an acquisition, disposal or contribution to another company of essential assets or other similar corporate transactions that must be subject to the approval of the General Shareholders' Meeting.
+B.7 Indicate whether it has been established that certain decisions, other than those established by law, entailing an acquisition, disposal or contribution to another company of essential assets or other similar corporate transactions must be submitted for approval to the General Shareholders' Meeting.

-Explain the decisions that must be subject to the General Shareholders' Meeting, other than those established by law
+Explain the decisions that must be submitted to the General Shareholders' Meeting, other than those established by law

-Sections s), t) and u) of article 17 of the By-Laws provide that the shareholders acting at a General Shareholders' Meeting will decide the following issues, among others:
+Sections t), u) and v) of Article 17 of the By-Laws provide that the shareholders acting at a General Shareholders' Meeting will decide the following issues, among others:

-- s) The transfer to controlled entities of core activities that were previously carried out by the Company itself, while maintaining full control thereof. - t) The acquisition, transfer or contribution of key assets from or to another company. - u) The approval of transactions having an effect equivalent to liquidation of the Company.

-B.8 State the address and manner of access to the page on the company website where one may find information on corporate governance and other information regarding General Shareholders' Meetings that must be made available to shareholders through the company website.
+- t) The transfer to controlled entities of core activities that were previously carried out by the Company itself, while maintaining full control thereof. - u) The acquisition, transfer or contribution of key assets from or to another company. - v) The approval of transactions having an effect equivalent to liquidation of the Company. - B.8 Indicate the address and manner of access on the company's website to information on corporate governance and other information regarding General Shareholders' Meetings that must be made available to shareholders through the company website.